-Regarding in-state demand for sorghum, Pacific Ethanol would consider using sorghum to generate ethanol if conditions were to become favorable.
-First, a local source of sorghum could reduce quality issues observed.
-As noted previously, local suppliers may be more concerned with providing quality product to a local repeat purchaser, in comparison to infrequent purchasers located out of state.
+Regarding in-state demand for sorghum, Aemetis would consider using sorghum to generate ethanol if conditions were to become favorable.
+First, additional maintenance costs and effort would need to be better addressed, so as to reduce potential wear and tear on the ethanol producing facility and equipment.
+A local source of sorghum could reduce sorghum grain quality issues observed.
+For example, local suppliers may be more concerned with providing quality product to a local repeat purchaser, in comparison to infrequent purchasers located out of state.
 Second, more favorable CI values could also help drive an increase in sorghum-based ethanol production in state.
-If, for example, CI values for sorghum production were to decline and become on par with or lower than corn, Pacific Ethanol would be more likely to reconsider sorghum-based ethanol production.
+If, for example, CI values for sorghum production were to decline and become on par with or lower than corn, Aemetis would be more likely to reconsider sorghum-based ethanol production.